TomBruns/SharepointCatalogs/README.md

 ---
 ## Solution Architecture

-A .Net Core console app reads the data out of an excel file and uses selenium to automate a browser session.
+A .Net Core console app reads the data out of an excel file and uses [Selenium](https://www.selenium.dev/) to automate a browser session.

 ![CSProj Changes](images/Architecture.jpg?raw=true)